 A cover letter is a crucial component of a job application package, allowing you to provide a prospective employer with information that’s not part of your resume.
-Do your research and send your cover letter to a specific person, letting him or her know how you learned of the position, particularly if it was through a mutual connection.
-Make sure to state the position title or job function area of interest in your letter.
+Do your research and send your cover letter to a specific person.
+Let him or her know how you learned of the position, particularly if it was through a mutual connection.
+Make sure to state the position title and your interest in your letter.

 If you are applying for a job with a Military Spouse Employment Partnership company or organization, make sure to identify yourself as a military spouse in your cover letter.

 Components of a cover letter

 - Heading and greeting – Include the date and your contact information and address the letter to a specific person’s name and title.